idankam/EX3-OOP/README.md

 Is connected – a function that is checking if the graph is connected by using BFS algorithm we are checking on one node and after that using the transpose dunction and checking on the transpose if there is a rout from this node in the graph and also in the transpose graph so the graph is connected.

-Is connected GUI example:

-sortestPathDist – calling the Dijkstra algorithm and by that returning the chortest path weight.
+sortestPathDist – calling the Dijkstra algorithm and by that returning the shortest path weight.

-shortestPath – calling the dijekstra and returning a list of the shortest path.
+shortest_path – calling the dijekstra and returning a tuple of list of the shortest path and float of the path.

 getPath – a helper function that is putting the shortest path after using the dijekstra into a list(the dijektra returning a hushMap).

-Center – returning the center of the graph , the point where the longest destination of the point is the shortest (using the dijekstra algorithm).
+centerPoint – returning the center of the graph , the point where the longest destination of the point is the shortest (using the dijekstra algorithm).

 Tsp – this algorithm is finding the shortest path between a list of nodes.
 We are doing it by rotating the list of cities that we are getting , every rotation we are checking the closest on by using the dijekstra and by using the transpose function we are checking what will be a shorter path to add this city to the end of the rout or to the start(we are looking for the shortest path).

-Save – saving the graph into a json file , using the Gson library of google and using a container class.
+save_to_json – saving the graph into a json file , using a NodeToDisplay class(helper class).

-Load – loading from json file , using the Gson library of google and using a container class.
+load_from_json – loading from json file.

+nodesEdgesToDisplay - a helper function we are using to save the nodes into a json file with.

+plot_graph - the function that is calling the Gui to plot the graph.

+nodesListToIntLis -  converting node list to their id wich is int.

-### Class Container: holds an array of nods and of edges , this class his helping us to save and load to json because any json file holds edges and nodes.
+### Class GraphToDisplay: holds an array of nods and of edges , this class is helping us to save and load to json because any json file holds edges and nodes, this class also help us to represent a node to a json file as we want , therefore holds also a class of NodeToDisplay.

+### Class PriorityQueue: a class that is implementing a priorityQueue which has the functions isEmpty, insert, size, delete. this priorityqueue is giving priority to the node with the minimum weight.To read more about the functions above https://docs.oracle.com/javase/7/docs/api/java/util/PriorityQueue.html

 ## GUI explanations:

-After loading the graph there is a screen that we created by using Jfram.
+After loading the graph there is a screen that we created by using pygame.

 In this screen we have several options the we created in the bar , by using the Jbar of gui.